 - You choose to cash out your points when you are ready.

 Taking paid online surveys is not a new concept by any means.
 Surveys have been around on the web since day one.
-However, many people aren’t aware that teens are a high-value demographic, and many companies need their opinion to make a more successful product
+However, many people aren’t aware that teens are a high-value demographic.
+Many companies need their opinion to make a more successful product.

 Other ways for teenagers to earn money